betrybe/stylelint-linter-action/README.md

   **Required**

-  The GitHub token to use for making API requests
+  The GitHub token to use for making API requests.

+- `pr_number`

+  **Required**

+  Pull Request number that dispatched the workflow.

 ## Example usage